Devizes: Governance

 The town is within the area of the Wiltshire Council unitary authority, on which the four elected members for Devizes are Conservatives.
 Most significant local government services are the responsibility of Wiltshire Council, while the town and parish councils have a more consultative role.
 Before the Local Government Act took effect in 1974, Devizes was a municipal borough with its headquarters at Devizes Town Hall.
 It then became the administrative centre for the much larger District of Kennet, until that was abolished as part of the 2009 structural changes.

 The town has four electoral wards.
 The North and East wards follow the boundaries of the civil parish, while Devizes and Roundway South ward extends southward to include part of the original Roundway parish, the remainder of which makes up the fourth ward, Roundway.
 The total population of these wards at the 2011 census was 12,491 but in 2017 with the addition of Roundway as the fourth ward, the population grew to over 17,700.

-Devizes is part of the Devizes constituency, represented in the House of Commons by one Member of Parliament elected by the first past the post system.
-The current Member is Danny Kruger of the Conservatives, who was first elected in 2019.
+Devizes is part of the Melksham and Devizes Westminster constituency, created following boundary changes and first contested at the 2024 general election, when it was won by Brian Mathew for the Liberal Democrats.

-The council have twinning associations with Mayenne in France, Oamaru in New Zealand, Tornio in Finland, and Waiblingen in Germany.
+The council has twinning associations with Mayenne in France, Oamaru in New Zealand, Tornio in Finland, and Waiblingen in Germany.